FTP-droid/scrapy-web-crawler/README.md

 2. 'scrapy crawl mycrawler -o output.json' will do the same as 1. while saving scraped data to a json file titled 'output.json'
 3. 'scrapy shell [url]' will allow the user to interactively scrape a website in real time

 ## USE RESPONSIBLY.
-MAY BE BE BLACKLISTED FROM SITES WHEN USED IMPROPERLY
+YOU MAY BE BE BLACKLISTED FROM SITES WHEN THE CRAWLER IS USED IMPROPERLY.